 - Faculty who are experts in their field

 - Learn with a diverse range of teachers from public and private schools in a variety of specialty areas

-This program is also offered through the site based cohorts to employees of local school systems at various off-campus locations.
+This program is also offered through the cohorts to employees of local school systems at various off-campus locations.
 Visit our cohort website to get information about applying to the program.